-Repair Your Instrument
+Repairing Your Weather Instrument

 Can Maximum repair my weather instrument?

-Yes we can!
+Yes, we can!
 You may return your instrument to our factory at any time, for service.
 We can repair your current or legacy instruments and restore them back to factory specifications.

 How long will the repair take?